-Today we talk all about the glories of the Theotokos and Ever-Virgin Mary.
+Today we talk all about Mary, the Mother of God.
+Enjoy!

 THE MOTHER OF CHRIST